Houston Divorce and Mediation

-Divorce is expensive and the more time your divorce lawyer spends in court, the more you will be billed.
-With divorce attorney’s fees ranging from $250.00 per hour and up, and trial taking anywhere from a few hours to a few days, it is easy to understand why litigation costs so much money.
+Contested Divorces in Texas are expensive and the more time your divorce lawyer spends in court, the more you will be billed.
+With divorce attorney’s fees ranging from $350.00 per hour and up, and trial taking anywhere from a few hours to a few days, it is easy to understand why litigation costs so much money.
 Mediation on the other hand generally lasts a few hours.
 By attending mediation, the parties have a chance to sit down in a calm environment and discuss the issues with relatively no pressure.
-Often, a good mediator, along with the help of the attorneys on both sides, can craft an agreement that will benefit both sides.
+Often, a good mediator, along with the help of skilled attorneys on both sides, can craft an agreement that will benefit both sides.

 2. Custom agreements can be made: